Background pattern

 Do not take Magnogene if:

-• You are allergic (hypersensitive) to magnesium salts or any of the other components of Magnogene.
+• you are allergic (hypersensitive) to magnesium salts or any of the other components of Magnogene.

-• You have a kidney disorder.
+• you have kidney problems.

-• You have or have had diabetic coma (loss of consciousness due to excessively high or low blood sugar levels).
+• you have or have had diabetic coma (loss of consciousness due to excessively high or low blood sugar levels).

-• You have been diagnosed with myasthenia gravis (autoimmune neuromuscular disease).
+• you have been diagnosed with myasthenia gravis (autoimmune neuromuscular disease).

-• You suffer from chronic diarrhea or have been diagnosed with ulcerative colitis (inflammatory bowel disease).
+• you suffer from chronic diarrhea or have been diagnosed with ulcerative colitis (inflammatory bowel disease).

-Be especially careful with Magnogene:
+Be careful with Magnogene:

 Use in children:

-Use in people over 65 years:
+Use in people over 65 years of age:

-Use of other medications:
+Use of other medicines:

-Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, or have recently used, other medicines, including those purchased without a prescription.

-Interactions may occur with the following medications:
+Interactions may occur with the following medicines:

-Tetracyclines (doxycycline, minocycline, oxytetracycline, tetracycline) and quinolones (ciprofloxacin, levofloxacin, norfloxacin, ofloxacin), which may reduce the effectiveness of the antibiotic.
+Antibiotics such as tetracyclines (doxycycline, minocycline, oxytetracycline, tetracycline) and quinolones (ciprofloxacin, levofloxacin, norfloxacin, ofloxacin), which may reduce the effectiveness of the antibiotic.

-Delavirdine, an antiretroviral agent used to treat HIV/AIDS.
+Delavirdine, an antiretroviral agent used in the treatment of HIV/AIDS.

-Digitals, used to treat congestive heart failure.
+Digitalis, used in the treatment of congestive heart failure.
 The main digitalis is digoxin.

-Taking magnesium with food and drinks:
+Taking magnesium with food and drinks

 Alcohol and glucose increase magnesium excretion.